 Prior to his current engagements at Harvard Alex was a visiting scholar and a J. F. Kennedy Memorial Policy Fellow at both, the Center for European Studies and the Divinity School at Harvard.
 Alex holds a PhD in linguistics and another one in comparative religion.
 In both works, he looks into Western and Muslim societies, their narratives, capacity of dialogue, and media sphere.
+Prior to his current affiliation at Cambridge University he served as fellow at the Center for Research in Arts, Social Sciences and Humanities (CRASSH).

 In the academic year 2017-2018 Alex is a visiting scholar at National Taiwan University and at City University of Hong Kong.
 He is also invited to give a lecture in Seoul and Singapore.
 In June and July 2017 Alex was invited as visiting scholar to the University of the Basque Country in San Sebastian, Spain.
 Alex is also a "Future World Fellow" at the Center for the Governance of Change at the International University in Spain.